Self-drive off-road 4x4 thrills on the Sani Pass

 6. A 4x4 vehicle with good clearance is a necessity.

 There are plenty of signs before you reach the South African border to warn you that you need a 4x4.
 However, 2×4 vehicles can be given approval at the bottom of the pass by South African immigration if they are suitable.
 Bikers are known to go up the pass too.
-Nevertheless, you may notice on the Lesotho side the immigration agents allow most types of vehicles to descend.

 It is possible to stay overnight but you would have to book.
 There is no large, upmarket hotel or resort at the top of the pass, but Sani Mountain Lodge provides accommodation in bungalows, backpackers rooms or camping.
 (I’ll skip the camping in winter, thanks!)